 Grant Wood Trail (35th Street to 31st Street)

 This project will include the construction of a 10-foot wide trail from 35th Street to 31st Street along the former railroad right-of-way.
 This project will also include flashing pedestrian crossing beacons at 35th Street and 31st Streets, and a wetland basin construction on the south side of the trail.
-This project will be funded by the Capital Improvement Program.
+This project will be funded by the Capital Improvement Program and is anticipated to be constructed in the fall of 2018.

 CeMar Trail and Bridges